Our Savior's Kvindherred Lutheran Church (Calamus, Iowa): History

 The congregation was established in 1861 by Norwegian immigrants from Hardanger Fjord who settled the area.
-The church was named after their home district of Kvinnherad in Norway.
+The church was named after Kvinnherad Municipality in Norway, from where they had emigrated.
 Services were held in parishioner's homes and in the local public schools until their first church was built in 1865.
 A parochial school was established in 1863 and instruction was held in parishioner's homes for two years.
 John Johnson provided the land for the church, which he had purchased in 1853.
 His brother George provided the land for the cemetery in 1865.
 That same year, Kvindherred joined with a congregation near Marengo, Iowa, and another in Norway, Iowa, to form a single parish.
 Kvindherred bought 40 acre a 1/2 mi west of the church on which to build a parsonage for the pastor who would serve all three locations.
 The house, no longer extant, was built in 1870.
 Because of growth in the congregation the present church was built in 1876.
 Sunday School classes were begun in 1891.
 The 1870 parsonage was sold in 1928 when the congregation bought a house in Calamus for the parsonage.
 Two years later Kvindherred called its own pastor, and services were held in the church weekly instead of on alternate Sundays.
 Services in Norwegian were also ended in 1930 because some members of the congregation did not know the language and pressure resulting from World War I for "foreign-born and users of a foreign language to use more readily the English language."
 Norwegian had been used exclusively until 1919 for worship and school when English was included.